 What are the things that hold you back?

 Well first off, mental illness itself.
-I am a firm believer in the idea the people with mental illness are those who especially need coaching. why?
+I am a firm believer in the idea that the people with mental illness are those who especially need coaching.
+Why?
 Because mental illness can be so overwhelming that it can make the simplest of tasks seem like you’re climbing Mount Everest.
-Well many may believe this to be mythical, I can assure you it is not.
-Therefore, we need someone there in our corner to help us understand that some of the decisions we are making; are made by our mental health conditions.
-Another reason for our lack of initiative sometimes, is the feeling of defeat.
+While many may believe this to be mythical, I can assure you it is not.
+Therefore, we need someone there in our corner to help us understand that some of the decisions we are making are made by our mental-health conditions.
+Another reason for our lack of initiative, sometimes, is the feeling of defeat.

 Go here for Great reads on mental illness

-Perhaps you have tried to exercise for example, and have been overwhelmed by the noise of the gym, by the commotion of the street traffic and now, you feel defeated? the beautiful thing about this seemingly overpowering feeling of defeat, is that if you re apply yourself as many times as it takes, you will come out the Victor.
-Keep in mind that there is a sort of Ebb And Flow to mental health.
+Perhaps, for example, you have tried to exercise for example, and have been overwhelmed by the noise of the gym, by the commotion of the street traffic and now, you feel defeated.
+The beautiful thing about this seemingly overpowering feeling of defeat, is that if you reapply yourself as many times as it takes, you will come out the victor.
+Keep in mind that there is a sort of Ebb and Flow to mental health.
 You will have good and bad days.

 I know in my heart of hearts that if you keep trying you can do this!
-Because the very act of trying in itself, is you doing it; you are working your way down the road to mental wellness with every action you take.
-The battle must continue therefore, when you wake up and start anew.
+Because the very act of trying, is you doing it: you are working your way down the road to mental wellness with every action you take.
+The battle must continue, therefore, when you wake up and start anew.